PBorocz/manage/README.md

     - Steps that have a side-effect (ie. those that can *change* something) can have a user-confirmation before executing, e.g. "Are you sure? (`confirm`).

-    - Each step can be configured as to whether or not it\'s stdout is displayed (`echo_stdout`).

     - Each step can be configured control whether errors encountered are fatal or not (`allow_error`).

+- For each command within the step, the contents of either `stdout` or `stderr`  man displayed based on the return code of the command's execution.
+Specifically, on a non-zero return status, `stderr` will always be displayed.
+For a return code of zero, `stdout` will be displayed if `verbose` mode is active for the respective step.

-- Your command-line defaults can be set in the `[tool.manage.defaults]` section.
+- Command-line defaults can be set in the `[tool.manage.defaults]` section.
 For instance, if you always want to run in verbose-mode, simple set a section in your pyproject.toml like this:

 ``` toml
 [tool.manage.defaults]